-Even if a trucking company tries to avoid vicarious liability under the doctrine of respondeat superior by contracting with the driver as an "independent contractor" or leasing the truck at the time of the accident, the trucking company may still be vicariously liable for the acts or omissions of the individual trucker under the FMCSR.
+Efforts to avoid liability through lease arrangements are similarly thwarted by the federal safety regulations.
 The FMCSR create liability by requiring the lease agreements executed by trucking companies to contain provisions that give the lessee carrier-the trucking company-"exclusive possession, control, and use of" and "complete responsibility for the operation of the equipment for the duration of the lease."
 49 C.F.R. § 376.12(c)(1).
-In effect, this regulation statutorily imposes an employment or agency relationship between the trucking company and driver for third-party personal injury liability purposes.
+In effect, this regulation statutorily imposes an employment or agency relationship between the trucking company and driver for thirdparty personal injury liability purposes.
+The object of this regulatory requirement is to protect the public from efforts to avoid liability through lease arrangements.
+See Price v.
+Westmoreland, 727 F.2d 494, 496 (5th Cir.
+1984).